 A time track mechanism is a variable player-turn order mechanism by which the player who is last on the time track goes next.
 The function of this mechanism can allow a player to have multiple sequential turns due to being last after each one.
 The basic premise is that you can choose to do a longer, slower task in the game, but in the meantime, a player taking shorter, quicker actions might change the "landscape" of the playfield.
-It is arguably a derivative of "action point" systems, except in the case of time tracks, the player doesn't have a fixed number of points she can or must use on her turn.
+It is arguably a derivative of "action point" systems, except in the case of time tracks, the player doesn't have a fixed number of points he can or must use on his turn.

-In some time track games, the active player must stop as soon as an action moves her out of the last position.
+In some time track games, the active player must stop as soon as an action moves him out of the last position.
 In the ones with a loop for a time track, players tend to be restricted from lapping the track on one go.